Madko/install-linux-hp-elitebook-850-g5/README.md

 ### BIOS update

-TO BE EDITED:

 I rebooted the laptop and went into the BIOS.
 From there it was possible to download and install a newer version of the BIOS.

+Actual version of the BIOS :

+    Version: Q78 Ver.
+01.04.00
+    Release Date: 09/12/2018

-An even newer version of the BIOS is available from the HP web page
+An even newer version of the BIOS is available from the HP web page :

-    HP Firmware Pack (Q78)  01.03.00 Rev.A	 16.5 MB	22 aug 2018
+    HP Firmware Pack (Q78) 01.04.00 Rev.A	16.5 MB	Oct 11, 2018

 https://support.hp.com/us-en/drivers/selfservice/hp-elitebook-850-g5-notebook-pc/18491276

-but I wonder how to install it:
+How to install it :

 https://github.com/eriksjolund/install-linux-hp-elitebook-850-g5/issues/2